ScottHMcKean/well_agent/README.md

-# hydrate_prediction
+# Well State Prediction
-A machine learning project to predict hydrate formation
+A machine learning project to predict hydrate formation in wells.